intothebridge/upec/README.md

 * a linux distro
 * bash
-* and the eit-parser: https://github.com/intothebridge/parse_eit in the wokring
+* and the eit-parser: https://github.com/intothebridge/parse_eit in the working directory (easy task)

+Have fun!
+gearginner